opentk/opentk.net/learn/chapter1/4-textures.md

 Texture coordinates usually range from (0,0) to (1,1), but what happens if we specify coordinates outside this range?
 The default behavior of OpenGL is to repeat the texture images (we basically ignore the integer part of the floating point texture coordinate), but there are more options OpenGL offers:

-- `GL_REPEAT`: The default behavior for textures.
+- `Repeat`: The default behavior for textures.
 Repeats the texture image.
-- `GL_MIRRORED_REPEAT`: Same as GL_REPEAT but mirrors the image with each repeat.
+- `MirroredRepeat`: Same as GL_REPEAT but mirrors the image with each repeat.
-- `GL_CLAMP_TO_EDGE`: Clamps the coordinates between 0 and 1.
+- `ClampToEdge`: Clamps the coordinates between 0 and 1.
 The result is that higher coordinates become clamped to the edge, resulting in a stretched edge pattern.
-- `GL_CLAMP_TO_BORDER`: Coordinates outside the range are now given a user-specified border color.
+- `ClampToBorder`: Coordinates outside the range are now given a user-specified border color.

 Each of the options have a different visual output when using texture coordinates outside the default range.
 Let's see what these look like on a sample texture image: